Taps-N-Apps owner on renovated restaurant, 'We're not Mackey's'

 News Taps-N-Apps owner on renovated restaurant: ‘We’re not Mackey’s’

-The sign hanging outside the restaurant may still say Mackey’s, but not for long.
+MANASSAS — The sign hanging outside the restaurant may still say Mackey’s, but not for long.

 The old restaurant that was once a cigar lounge is now “Taps-N-Apps,” with a newly redesigned interior, kitchen, and a menu full of smaller plates.